THE PREMISE OF OUR CURRICULUM DESIGN

 “The most important lessons in life are usually not learned in the classroom”.

 - Learning for life (EXPERIENTIAL LEARNING): Children must become life-long learners and learn for the examination of life rather than only cramming for marks.
-We motivate them to gain practical wisdom via EXPERIENTIAL LEARNING by connecting learning with the ‘REAL WORLD EXPERIENCES’ through a wide range of innovative teaching methods and activities like Discovery-Hour, Conceptual Activities, Experiments, Research N’ Referral (R & R) programme, Demonstrations, Study-projects, Audio-visual teaching methods, School-Cinema, Theatre-in-Education, Newspaper-in-education, Excursions, Camps, Workshops, Symposiums, Quiz sessions, Training Programmes, Aptitude tests, Olympiads, JMIS-Mentor programme, Learning by doing and many more.
+We motivate them to gain practical wisdom via EXPERIENTIAL LEARNING by connecting learning with the ‘REAL WORLD EXPERIENCES’ through a wide range of innovative teaching methods and activities like Discovery-Hour, Conceptual Activities, Experiments, Research N’ Referral (R & R) program, Demonstrations, Study-projects, Audio-visual teaching methods, School-Cinema, Theatre-in-Education, Newspaper-in-education, Excursions, Camps, Workshops, Symposiums, Quiz sessions, Training Programmes, Aptitude tests, Olympiads, JMIS-Mentor program, Learning by doing and many more.

 - Competence/Excellence in GK, Current Affairs, Reasoning & Numerical Aptitude: Preparation for the challenges of the life outside school begins right from the JMIS-UPVAN(Kindergarten) in several interesting child-friendly ways of acquiring , analyzing and applying knowledge gradually turning out to be a robust GK, Current Affairs and Aptitude programme including GK, Current-Affairs, Aptitude and Newspaper-in-Education slots in the Time-Table, the Morning Assembly Quiz, many Quiz contests across the year, Extempore, Excursions, several Olympiads and the National Talent Search Examination (NTSE).